Friendship in Friendika can take on a great many different meanings. But let's keep it simple, you want to be friends with somebody. How do you do it?

 If you already know somebody's Identity Address, you can enter it in the "connect" box on your "Contacts" page.
 This will take you through a similar process.

-This works from other networks as well.
+People can also become friends with you from other networks.
 If a friend of yours has an identi.ca account, they can become friends with you by putting your Friendika Identity Address into their identi.ca subscription dialog box.

 If this happens you will receive a notification.
 You will need to approve this before the friendship is complete.